 This sample of a business loan agreement can help you get started in drafting your own loan.

 Tips to Consider When Writing a Business Loan Agreement

 When writing a loan agreement, you should follow a few best practices that can help you create an easy-to-use and enforceable contract:

-- Understand key terms: There are many terms in a business loan agreement you need to know.
+- Understand key terms: You need to know many terms in a business loan agreement.
 These may include “balloon payment,” “amortization,” “factor rate,” and much more.
 Know every term used in your contract to know what it means.

 - Consider co-signers or guarantors: Many businesses, especially startups, are risky investments.
-A co-signer or guarantor agrees to pay the loan if the business itself is unable to do so.
-Personal guaranties can help ensure you get paid for the loan you provided.
+A co-signer or guarantor agrees to pay the loan if the business cannot do so.
+Personal guarantees can help ensure you get paid for the loan you provided.